-Our bodies give us a lot of clues that can tell us whether we are drinking enough fluids.
-These may seem obvious, but these are some signs that you are not drinking enough water.
-The first is that you are thirsty.
+Our bodies give us many clues that tell us whether we drink enough fluids.
+These may seem obvious, but these are signs that you are not drinking enough water.
+The first is that your mouth is dry or you are thirsty.
 This is your body’s way of telling you that you need fluids.
-If you are getting headaches, that is another sign that you could be dehydrated.
+Urinating less frequently, headaches, fatigue, and dizziness can show you need more water.
 When you go to the bathroom, your urine should be pale or near clear in color.
 If it is a darker yellow, that is a good sign that you need more fluids.

 Beverages Other Than Water

-In the real world, it is unlikely you only drink water, and some of your daily fluids will come from other beverages.
-Let’s unpack why there are concerns raised over these drinks during pregnancy and while breastfeeding.
-I have done deep dives into some of the beverages we will talk about, and there are additional links throughout this article.
+In the real world, it is unlikely that you only drink water, and some of your daily fluids will come from other beverages.
+Let’s unpack why concerns are raised over some drinks during pregnancy and while breastfeeding.
+I have done deep dives into many of the beverages discussed, and there are additional links throughout this article.

 The Half-Life of Caffeine

 An essential element of how you process caffeine is the half-life.
 The half-life of a drug is the amount of time it takes your body to remove half of the substance from your system.
 The time it takes your body to eliminate caffeine from your system will be different for everyone.
 The half-life of caffeine for adults ranges from 5-7 hours.
 On the short end of the spectrum, after 5 hours, your body processes 50% of the caffeine and 50% remains.
 After another 5 hours, you process an additional 50%, leaving 25%.
 This means that after 10 hours, roughly 25% of the caffeine you consume is still in your system.
 This time is even longer for someone who does not metabolize caffeine quickly.